jkstill/sqlrun/README.md

 <pre>

              --db  which database to connect to
        --username  account to connect to
        --password  obvious.
                    user will be prompted for password if not on the command line

    --max-sessions  number of sessions to use

+      --exe-delay  seconds to delay between sql executions defaults to 0.1 seconds

+  --connect-delay  seconds to delay be between connections
+                   valid only for '--session-mode trickle'

    --session-mode  [ trickle | flood | tsunami ]
                    trickle: gradually add sessions up to max-sessions
                    flood: startup sessions as quickly as possible
                    tsunami: wait until all sessions are connected before they are allowed to work

        --exe-mode  [ sequential | semi-random | truly-random ]
                    sequential: each session iterates through the SQL statements serially
                    semi-random: a value assigned in the sqlfile determines how frequently each SQL is executed
                    truly-random: SQL selected randomly by each session

          --sqldir  location of SQL script files and bind variable files. default is ./SQL

---sqlfile      this refers to the file that names the SQL script files to use
-               the names of the bind variable files will be defined here as well
+        --sqlfile  this refers to the file that names the SQL script files to use the names of the bind variable files will be defined here as well

---bind-array-size defines how many records from the bind array file are to be used per SQL executioin
+--bind-array-size  defines how many records from the bind array file are to be used per SQL execution
                    default is 1

 ToDo after initial script works as intended: